joonaspessi/AdventOfCode2021/README.md

 - Simple mirroring algorithm
 - Didn't read instructions properly, first part only required one fold.
 - Stored coordinate points to hashset.
 Printing and determining size was more complex but again this solution worked quite elegantly.

+### Day14 ⭐⭐

+- Part01 implementation with naive algorithm that calculated the actual string
+- Calculating the actual string was too slow for part02 and its 40 iterations
+- Instead of calculating the increasing string, it is more efficient to calculate count of pairs.
+Pair will always produce two new pairs for next iteration.
+- Finally calculating the letter count by calculating first letter of pair.
+This count will dismiss the first letter count in the polymer sequence.